at-karan-sharma/autonomous-desk-esphome/README.md

    <p align="center">
      <img alt="Breadboard layout" src="images/breadboard.jpg" width="400" />
    </p>
+   - I labelled the wire ends with their respective functions because I only had red/black wires on hand :/
 5. Add shrink tubes before soldering the parts and wires to the top of the ESP32 board.
    <br/>
    <p align="center">